Colmmm/notes2flash/docs/README.md

 4. **AI Model Integration**: Use different AI models for various processing steps.
 5. **Card Templates**: Define how the flashcards should be formatted in Anki.

+## Debugging and Troubleshooting

+- Enable debug mode in the addon interface for more detailed logging.
+- Check the `notes2flash.log` file in the addon directory for detailed error messages and execution logs.
+- Use the logs to identify issues in your workflow configuration or API calls.

 ## Tips for Creating Effective Workflows

 - Start with simple workflows and gradually add complexity.
 - Test your workflows with various types of notes to ensure they work as expected.
 - Use descriptive names for your workflow files to easily identify their purpose.
 - Leverage the flexibility of the system to create workflows for different subjects or study methods.
+- Use the debug mode and logs to fine-tune your prompts and improve the quality of generated flashcards.

+## Error Handling

+The addon now provides more detailed error messages and logging.
+If you encounter any issues:

+1. Check the error message displayed in the Anki interface.
+2. Review the `notes2flash.log` file for more detailed information.
+3. Ensure your workflow configuration is correct and all required fields are provided.
+4. Verify that your API keys and other credentials are valid and correctly entered.

-For more detailed information on creating and customizing workflows, please refer to the documentation in the `docs` folder.
+For more detailed information on creating and customizing workflows, troubleshooting, and advanced features, please refer to the documentation in the `docs` folder.